 11. A different home

 Let’s face it, nothing really beats the comfort and calm of home.
 So if you’re sick of your own home office, try working from another!
-Set a “home office rotation” schedule with other remote worker friends to keep things fresh, try working and pet sitting, work from a family home, or work from a workspace-friendly AirBnb (read our guide on working vacations first!).
+Consider setting a “home office rotation” schedule with other remote worker friends to keep things fresh.
+If you fancy going further afield or tying work in with travel, try house/pet sitting or find a workspace-friendly AirBnb (read our guide on working vacations first!).

 A word of warning